dbtMicrosoft FabricApache SparkDelta LakeCICDDevcontainerCopilot

 2. Spark Streaming incremental processing capability is best in class, and you want to adopt Spark Declarative Pipelines as soon as you can get your hands on Spark 4.2 to bring in the Spark-specific declarative API to get similar benefits as dbt.

-Why Fabric Spark and not Fabric Data Warehouse for ETL/ELT?
+Fabric Spark and Fabric Data Warehouse architectural limitations for ETL

-As you'll see below, with Spark, you can keep your seed state in OneLake, mount it locally as read-only, and use local Spark in GitHub Actions/your laptop to rip through your model with as many AI models as you need to do something in parallel.
+That means, we can use local Spark in GitHub Actions/your laptop to rip through your model with as many AI models as you need to do something in parallel.
+If we don't have a beefy machine, you can always use a dev/test Fabric Spark workspace via the Livy endpoint using your laptop's VS Code, ultra flexible.

 How to dbt on Fabric Spark?